 It’s important to understand that while some types of stigmas result in individuals being unfairly excluded, other stigmas work in a different way.
 A well-intentioned person may go to the other extreme and try to be overly inclusive or helpful to the person.
-And while this may not be as damaging as the negative behaviors, it can still be considered unfair treatment based on a stigma.
+And while this may not be as damaging as the negative attitudes associated with stigma, it can still be considered unfair treatment and attitudes toward people based on a stigma.

 1. Public Stigma

 When the public as a whole supports negative stigmas and it becomes a social norm, major discrimination can result.
-For example, the public stigma associated with addiction is that people with addiction issues lack willpower, will steal from you, and are unable to be contributing members of society.
+For example, the public stigma associated with substance use disorders is that people with addiction issues lack willpower, will steal from you, and are unable to be contributing members of society.
 Most people consider substance misuse a moral weakness.
 Such negative attitudes toward people struggling with addiction can actually fuel the addiction crisis.

 2. Self Stigma

 Sadly, this is when an individual internalizes the public stigma associated with them.
 For example, someone with a mental health issue may internalize the messages of society about people with mental health disorders and refuse to get the medical care they need.

 3. Perceived Stigma

 This is the belief that others have stigmas around a certain problem or situation.
 For example, someone with a medical condition, such as depression, may mistakenly think that their boss or coworkers think they’re lazy because they take PTO days when they are severely depressed.

 4. Stigma by Association